bmikolaj/direscraw/README.md

 `-n`, `--nosum` will run the program without `errcalc` thus creating no Error Percentage and Runtime Calculation files.

 `-b BLACKLIST`, `--blacklist BLACKLIST` specifies a list of files and/or directories (separated by a space) to omit from rescuing (case-sensitive).
+Wildcards are accepted.

 `-r`, `--resume` will resume a previously-interrupted session of `direscraw` skipping already rescued files.

 ###Example
-`user@computer:$ direscraw /media/Drive1/ /media/Drive2/Backup/ -b song.mp3 'Pictures Of Me'` (This will omit a file song.mp3 and a directory called Pictures Of Me).
+`user@computer:$ direscraw /media/Drive1/ /media/Drive2/Backup/ -b *.mp3 'Pictures Of Me'` (This will omit all mp3 files and a directory called Pictures Of Me).

 Note: Directories and files with characters that need escaping can be put in quotes.
 Files and directories are case-sensative.
-Wildcards are not accepted.
+Wildcards are accepted.

 ##Uninstall
 * Run the following command to uninstall;